 Things come clear in the netherworld (The continuity of magic from East to West, Part 4B)

-Recently I was able to visit the Museo Arqueológico Nacional in Madrid (MAN).
-Their “Protohistory” section contained various artifacts bearing the clear stamp of the culture of the Ancient Near East (ANE).
-In particular, the Mausoleum of Pozo Moro dating near the end of the sixth century BCE, from a necropolis in the modern province of Albacete, 125 miles inland from the Mediterranean coast, shows strong Hittite and Syrian influences during this clearly orientalizing period in Iberian art.
-The gorgeous fourth century Lady of Elche and several similar pieces contain stylistic elements that clearly draw from Phoenician models in elements such as the zig-zagging folds of their clothing.
-Indeed, she and the fourth century BCE Lady of Baza in particular and are believed to represent the Phoenician goddess Tanit (𐤕𐤍𐤕).
-While the Lady of Elche is a bust it is thought to have originally been a seated statue and shares details like the necklace pendants with the Lady of Baza:¹
+Recently, I was able to visit the Museo Arqueológico Nacional in Madrid (MAN), the jewel of whose collection is the gorgeous fourth-century BCE Lady of Elche (Dama de Elche).
+This limestone sculpture bears stylistic elements clearly drawn from Phoenician models in elements such as the zig-zagging folds of her clothing.
+Indeed, she and another fourth century statue, the Lady of Baza (Dama de Baza) in particular, are believed to represent the Phoenician goddess Tanit (𐤕𐤍𐤕).
+While the Lady of Elche is a bust, it is thought to have originally been a seated statue like the Lady of Baza and shares other details like necklace pendants:¹

 Carthaginian influence manifested on the Lady of Baza’s spiritual purpose.
 Her winged throne alludes to a goddess, as does the pigeon she holds in her left hand.
 Scholars believe these avian symbols refer to the Phoenician deity Tanit.

-Turning more specifically to the connections relating to Mesopotamia and Ancient Greece, in both cultures magic is associated strongly with the netherworld.
+Turning more specifically to the connections relating to Mesopotamia and Ancient Greece, in both cultures, magic is associated strongly with the netherworld.
 For example, their respective goddesses of witchcraft are distinctly chthonian and dwell in the land of the dead.
-This is quite clear for Eresh’kigal (𒀭𒊩𒆠𒃲) as queen of the underworld, but slightly less so in the case of Hekate (Ἑκάτη) as she has a great deal of power over many realms.
-Orphic hymns feature Hekate with various motifs in keeping with her underworld role:²
+This is quite clear for Eresh’k’ikal (𒀭𒊩𒆠𒃲) as queen of the underworld, but slightly less so in the case of Hekate (Ἑκάτη) as she has a great deal of power over many realms.
+Orphic hymns feature Hekate with various motifs in keeping with her underworld role:³

 […] τυμβιδίην, ψυχαῖς νεκύων μέτα βακχεύουσαν […]